 “I’m sure you have, but it was probably just a passing a story when you were very young.”
 Ishtar swapped Marjani’s fruit for roots to crush.
 “Besides, fifty to a hundred years after these swaps and beings tend to fall in routines with new stories to tell.
 Unless you ask, why would any of us remember?
 And unless we were chosen or close to someone who was…there isn’t much to tell about the experience itself.”

 “What confuses me is; we can travel between expanses whenever we want, so why would there be a specific movement?”
 Sethunya asked.

 “Very good question.”
 Ishtar replied, her speech returning to it’s usual fast pace.
 “To travel on your own you have to make your own way, might take another being or two, and will certainly have an adventure.”
 She agreed.
-“But during these swaps you’re lodging is taken care of, you’re with a group being inserted into other groups, and you know for certain you’ll have to chance to visit every expanse.”
+“But during these swaps your lodging is taken care of, you’re with a group being inserted into other groups, and you know for certain you’ll have the chance to visit every expanse.”